 Trend Axis: This will be our month names or number, which will not show in the horizontal axis.

 Target Goals: This doesn’t require any special introduction.
 This will be our target column against the indicator.

 - Now select the inserted power bi KPI Visual.
 Drag and drop “Fiscal Month” to “Trend Axis,” “Actual” column to “Indicator” and “Target” column to “Target Goals.”

 - This should create a Power BI KPI chart like the below one.

 So, our KPI graph is ready to read.
 This is a built-in KPI chart.
 Apart from this, we can install various other charts from the market place of Microsoft.

 Follow the below steps to install custom visuals from the market place.

-After adding we can see these visuals under visualization list.
+After adding, we can see these visuals under the visualization list.
 Now let’s create a “Dual KPI” chart to show the target vs actual graph.

 - Insert Dual KPI chart visualization.

 - Now drag and drop the fields, as shown below.